The Language of Generalization: Computational Framework

 Finally, the meanings of linguistic expressions manifest in their capacity to convey information from speaker to hearer (Clark, 1996; Grice, 1975; Levinson, 1995).
-Thus, the final ingredient to our model is \emph{context} (Ingredient 3), which must be minimally formalized as a listener's prior knowledge about the property \(P(p)\) and which we describe in more detail below.
+Thus, the final ingredient to our model is \emph{context} (Ingredient 3), which must be minimally formalized as a listener's prior knowledge about the property \(P(p)\) and which we describe in the \emph{Worked Examples} section below.

-Putting these three ingredients (probability, vagueness, and context) together, we get the following model of generic interpretation:
+Putting these three ingredients (probability, vagueness, and context) together, we get the following model of interpreting generalizations in language:

-We denote this probabilistic generic interpretation model by \(L\) to indicate that it is modeling a listener updating their beliefs according to the truth-functional meaning of an utterance.
-Formally, the truth-functional meaning is represented by the Kronecker delta function \(\delta_{\denote{u}(p, \theta)}\) that returns probabilities proportional to \(1\) when the utterance is true (i.e., when \(p > \theta\)) and \(0\) otherwise.
+We denote this probabilistic interpretation model by \(L\) to indicate that it is modeling a listener updating their beliefs according to the truth-functional meaning of an utterance \(u\).
+Formally, the truth-functional meaning is represented by the Kronecker delta function \(\delta_{\mbox{ $[\![ u ]\!]$}(p, \theta)}\) that returns \(1\) when the utterance is true (i.e., when \(p > \theta\)) and \(0\) otherwise.

-Following Lassiter and Goodman (2015), we formalize the vagueness in the meaning of generics \(P(\theta)\) as a uniform distribution over the support of \(P(p)\).
+Following Lassiter and Goodman (2015), we formalize the vagueness in the meaning of generalizations \(P(\theta)\) as a uniform distribution over the support of \(P(p)\).

+With these ingredients, the literal interpretation model (Eq. \ref{eq:L0}) computes a posterior interpretation distribution on prevalence by considering different possible thresholds \(\theta\).
+Figure~\ref{fig:uniformPriorSimulation} shows the model behavior assuming a uniform prevalence prior \(P(p)\), representing a purely abstract property for which an interpreter has no substantive prior knowledge.
+If the threshold were to be very high (e.g., \(\theta = 0.75\)), only the highest prevalence levels would be consistent with the utterance.
+As the threshold decreases, more and more prevalence levels become compatible with the threshold (Figure~\ref{fig:uniformPriorSimulation}A).
+The interpretation model weights the different thresholds by the probability that each is true, resulting in a posterior interpretation distribution that favors higher prevalence levels (Figure~\ref{fig:uniformPriorSimulation}B).
+This interpretation distribution captures the intuition that generalizations imply high prevalence, though with substantial uncertainty about the precise quantity.

+The model in Eq \ref{eq:L0} describes a general mechanism of belief-updating via an uncertain threshold semantics.
+The semantic scale is determined by the prevalence prior \(P(p)\).
+For generalizations about categories (i.e., generic statements), \(P(p)\) ranges over \([0, 1]\); \(p\) denotes the chance that an instance of a category has a Boolean property.
+To apply this same model to generalizations about events (i.e., habituals like \enquote{John runs}), we use a different, but related, scale: the frequency within a given time window (e.g., number of times John went for a run in the past week).\footnote{This measure is closely related to the instantaneous probability density of the event, as the time window gets infinitesimally small.} For events then, \(p\) is a rate and \(P(p)\) ranges over \([0, \infty)\).